 Face the legal issues in international human rights today in our LLM Human Rights and Legal Practice course.

-Our LLM is designed and taught by experienced lawyers, legal professionals and human rights activists.
-You will gain a thorough understanding of the theories, issues, and concepts under-pinning international human rights and, crucially how they are put into practice.
+Our LLM is designed and taught by experienced legal professionals and human rights activists.
+You will gain a thorough understanding of the theories, issues and concepts underpinning international human rights and, crucially, how they are put into practice.
 By combining theory with practice, this course will give you both the skills and the knowledge you need for a career in the field of human rights practice, campaigning and advocacy.

-You will learn how to apply your knowledge of human rights in practice and develop the practical skills that are vital for your career.
-You will develop your skillsets in research and analysis, strategic litigation, project management, and advocacy and campaigning skills.
+Suitable for legal practitioners, aspiring legal professionals and human rights activists, this course will enable you to develop your skillsets in research and analysis, strategic litigation, project management, and advocacy and campaigning skills within the field of human rights.
 Problem-based and interactive learning methodologies will enable you to master key concepts and instil the ability to learn from experience, absorb and integrate new information, and act strategically.

 Finally, you will write up a thesis on a topic that you choose, but the focus will be on a practical and applied human rights experience reflecting on real life experience and applied legal skills.

 With the human rights sector becoming increasingly competitive, employers are now asking for some experience as a prerequisite.
 London is one of the world centres for this sort of career, with most international non-governmental organisations (NGOs) having their headquarters here.

 This course will provide you with a strong academic grounding as well as the practical and vocational legal skills required for legal practice in the human rights field.
 You will also have the opportunity to undertake a work placement during your degree to develop your skills.
 After this course, you could work for a law firm, international organisation, government department, think-tank, non-governmental organisation, or a research and development organisation.